JonatasAlves9/seed_ui/website/versioned_docs/version-2.3.2/troubleshooting.md

 title: Troubleshooting
 ---

-Although we try to make the experience of using React Native Elements hassle-free, time to time you may encounter some problems along the way.
+Although we try to make the experience of using Seed UI hassle-free, time to time you may encounter some problems along the way.

 On this page you can find solutions to commonly encountered issues.